 For calculation of the emissions in the raw exhaust gas and for controlling of a partial flow dilution system, it is necessary to know the exhaust gas mass flow rate.
 For the determination of the exhaust mass flow rate, either of the methods described in paragraphs 4.2.2. to 4.2.5. of this appendix may be used.

-”
+Only the direct measurement of the exhaust flow is applicable for dual-fuel engines operating in dual-fuel mode.
+The use of the air and fuel measurement method is not allowed in this mode.”

 Annex 4A, Appendix 2, section 5., amend to read: